Skip to main content

 • Create a homepage for your documentation with clear, engaging links to other sections.

 Your documentation is only helpful while it's still relevant.
 For internal documentation, updating your content reduces miscommunications and confusion among teams.
-This is particularly important for documentation such as onboarding because new hires are less likely to question this information.
+This is particularly important for onboarding documentation because new hires are less likely to question this information.

-Keeping your external documentation up-to-date means customers can continue to find the answers they need, saving your support team time and effort.
-So if you release a new product update, remember to update your documentation to include changes and new features.
+Keeping your external documentation up-to-date allows customers to continue to find the answers they need, saving your support team time and effort.
+Remember to change your documentation before you release a new product update so customers won’t be confused.

 💡 Tip: Include documentation updates as a task in future product communication plans to help keep information relevant.

 This is the most important step!
-Picking a tool built with documentation management in mind will make everything else a lot easier.
+Choosing a tool built for documentation management will make everything else much easier.

 A browser window showing a mock-up of a Confluence webpage